 Below is a video of Loretta Ross sharing how heartbreaking events earlier in life led her to stand up and become a prominent voice for reproductive justice, especially, and proudly among women of color.

 7. Margari Aziza

-Aziza co-founded the Muslim Anti-Racism Collaborative (ARC) with Namira Islam to center Black Muslims as well as combat racism in non-black Muslim communities w/ faith-based education.
-After converting to Islam in 1993, Aziza’s lived experiences as a Black American woman have informed her research and writing on Islam, education, race, and gender.
-She has nearly a decade of teaching experiences at all levels from elementary, secondary, college level, to adult education.
+Aziza co-founded the Muslim Anti-Racism Collaborative (ARC) with Namira Islam to center Black Muslims as well as combat racism in non-Black Muslim communities with faith-based education.
+After converting to Islam in 1993, Aziza’s lived experiences as a Black American woman has informed her research and writing on Islam, education, race, and gender.
+She has nearly a decade of teaching experience at all levels from elementary, secondary, college-level, to adult education.